 To rent a car, and take it across the border into Guatemala*, you need to get special permission.
 There are supposedly only two companies that will allow this.
 The one we used is America Car Rental, and the process was fairly easy.
 The cost for this was about $190 USD.

-This document is known as “el Poder” which translates directly as “the Power”, and will lead to many funny moments when telling the story to your friends in the future.
+This document is known as “el Poder”.
+This translates directly as “the Power”.
+It will lead to many funny moments when telling the story to your friends in the future.
 One of the best parts of this trip is essentially asking a complete stranger: “Yo Necesito el poder” which translates to “I need the power!”
 Sadly, it’s a little more civilized than that, but it’s up to you how you tell the story later.

-We rented a car at the Cancun Airport, and then two days later went to the office in Playa del Carmen to request the required documents.
-Make sure you do this at least one or two days (and not on the weekend) in advance because it does take some time to process.
+We rented a car at the Cancun Airport.
+Two days later went to the office in Playa del Carmen to request the required documents.
+Make sure you do this at least one or two days in advance.
+Do not do this on the weekend, because it does take some time to process.

 - * Insurance for Guatemala is not covered, so make sure to be careful.
 It’s recommended using a credit card with good travel insurance.
 And more importantly, just don’t get into an accident.

-Also, when you arrive in Mexico at the airport, DO NOT lose the little piece of paper they give you as part of the check-in.
-This is the FMM, and you have to submit it when you leave the country, or else pay a bribe or an official fine.
+When you arrive in Mexico at the airport, DO NOT lose the little piece of paper they give you as part of the check-in.
+This is the FMM, and you have to submit it when you leave the country.
+They will make you an official fine.

 Bring Foreign Currency (Border fees & possible bribes):